MAY 19th, 2022

 • What are the psychographic and demographic characteristics of the company’s customers?

-• How is the average lifetime value of a customer?
+• What is the average lifetime value of a customer?

 • What is the company’s customer churn level?